anthonymonori/website/_posts/2017-01-30-jekyll-amazon-guide.md

 ---

 Hope this guide served you well and helped you to set up your static website on Amazon AWS from zero to complete in under 20 minutes!

-If you have any corrections, questions, suggestions and just want to say hi - reach out to me on Twitter [@anthonymonori](https://www.twitter.com/anthonymonori).